Note to Students:

 About the Authors

-Jeffrey E Salzberg designs lighting for theatre, dance, and opera in the New York City area and also in the United States of America.
+Jeffrey E Salzberg has designed lighting for theatre, dance, and opera in the New York City area and also in the United States of America.
 His portfolio can be seen online at www.jeffsalzberg.com and his work was the subject of a Rosco Labs online tutorial entitled, "Lighting Aerialists, Puppets and the Sahara Desert."
 Jeff's favorite stage direction is, "Freud picks up the telephone.
 It turns into a lobster."